 Baths and dips

 These are really great for dogs that love a good splash in the water.
 You can use organic soaps and natural shampoos to get the dog clean.
-Add a few drops of essential oil to the shampoo or bath water for an extra flea repellent boost.
+Add a few drops of essential oil to the shampoo or bath water for an extra flea-repellent boost.

 You could also create a rosemary dip by soaking rosemary leaves in boiling water for a few minutes.
 Strain the water and dilute it with warm water until the temperature isn’t scalding.
 Then let your dog splash around in the treatment.
 It’s a fun way to treat your dog for fleas.
+Take care that your pup doesn’t stop to drink the dip.

 Flea prevention in the environment

 It’s not enough to treat your dog for fleas.
-If your dog has fleas, chances are your home and yard has become a breeding ground as well.
+If your dog has fleas, chances are your home and yard have become a breeding ground as well.
 Below are a few ways you can get rid of them using natural methods.

 This is an easy way to get rid of fleas.
 Simply add a little bit of dishwashing soap to a bowl of warm water and lay it on the floor overnight.
 The mixture is especially sticky for fleas as it is highly viscous.
 In the morning, throw the water away and wash the bowl thoroughly.

 Extracted from the remains of algae, this fine white powdery substance is an amazing natural flea treatment for dogs.
 Sprinkle an even layer on your carpet or floor, paying special attention to the places your dog frequents.
 Leave it there undisturbed for about 48hrs (block off the area if possible), then vacuum it up.
 Diatomaceous earth dehydrates flea eggs, thereby preventing another infestation.
+This one is a natural flea and tick treatment for dogs that you just shouldn’t skip when dealing with an infestation.

 Water-based vacuums work well for flea prevention as they drown the fleas and prevent a second round of infestation.
 Steam cleaning also acts in the same way by flushing out dust and flea eggs, leaving your home smelling fresh, looking clean, and above all, free of fleas.

-Clear yard and flea repellent plants
+Clear yard and flea-repellent plants

 Fleas are highly sensitive to light.
 Try to get as much sunshine into the house as possible.
 Clearing out dead plants also allows sunlight to reach the ground, making it very hard for fleas to hide in your grass.